 Singapore International School (SIS), Saigon South is one school with two streams of education from nursery through to sixth form.
-Located on the outskirts of Ho Chi Minh City, this school for two to 18-year-olds offers a well-rounded Vietnamese curriculum to local students and an international curriculum including IGCSEs, A Levels and the American College Test (ACT) to expats.
+Located on the outskirts of Ho Chi Minh City, this school for 2 to 18-year-olds offers a well-rounded Vietnamese curriculum to local students, and an international curriculum including IGCSEs, A Levels, and the American College Test (ACT) to expats.

 Head teacher Mark Priddis says,

 “Common to our schools is a focus on Eastern values and Western education.
 This blending of values and education is quite unique and can’t be found anywhere else in the country.”

 Testing includes Singapore’s iPSLE exams, IGCSEs, A/AS Levels, the American College Testing Programme, and the Australian Global Assessment Certificate.
 Students have a very unique pathway to university, but also one that is tailor-made for both English and non-English speaking children.
 All SIS schools follow a set of Schoolwide Learner Goals that focus on developing academic achievers, confident communicators, critical thinkers, IT literate students, and active, responsible citizens.
 Primary and secondary classes have a maximum class size of 25.